nategraf/snare/README.rst

-netcapture
+snare
 ==============================
 **Capture and manipulate traffic off the network**

-This module provides a Sniffer class and a few "modules" which can be assembled to form attack tools.
+Snare provides a Sniffer class and a few "modules" which can be assembled to form attack tools.
 These classes are based on Scapy and provide a convenient way to interact with and compose tools from it's functionality.

 The advanced functions such as ARP poisoning, packet forwarding, and analysis are decomposed into modules to allow